 PREPARING YOUR QUILT TOP FOR LONGARMING

-If your quilt has bias edges, stay-stitch around the perimiter to prevent stretching.
+- If your quilt top has biased edges, please stay stitch along the edge of the quilt top to prevent stretching.

 If you have any questions or issues, contact the shop or your quilter to discuss them.

-When you meet with your quilter here at Capital Quilts, she will be looking for all of the above preparations.
+Your longarm quilter will be looking for all of the above preparations.
 She may ask you to take your quilt top home to fix something.
 This is perfectly normal, and happens often.
 We reserve the right to refuse a quilt that the longarm quilter feels will not quilt easily due to construction or other issues.

 Thank you for choosing Capital Quilts for all your quilting needs!